elizabethdrew/restaurant-review-be/README.md

 ### Business Rules:

-- Users with the "ROLE_ADMIN" role have additional privileges, such as deleting and updating any restaurant or review, regardless of ownership.
+- Users with the "ADMIN" role have additional privileges, such as deleting and updating any restaurant or review, regardless of ownership.
-- Users without the "ROLE_ADMIN" role can only delete or update their own reviews or restaurants.
+- Users without the "ADMIN" role can only delete or update their own reviews or restaurants.
 - The **`SecurityUtils`** utility class provides methods like **`getCurrentUserId()`**, **`isAdmin()`**, and **`isAdminOrOwner()`** to facilitate checking user permissions and roles.

 In summary, the Restaurant Review application offers core features related to user management, restaurant management, review management, and authentication/authorization.
 The code implementation is organized into controllers, services, repositories, and utility classes, with specific business rules enforced through the **`SecurityUtils`** utility class and user roles.